ryenguyen7411/qmk_firmware/keyboards/keyboardio/atreus/keymaps/ryenguyen7411/README.md

 - **VI09**: DiffviewFileHistory (f)
 - **VI10**: Notes (i)

-*Optimized for Neovim with telescope and other plugins*
+*Optimized for Neovim with Snacks and other plugins*

 ---